 This is also true of many women with breast implants!
-All implants gradually descend (it's just gravity girl!), and the only way to maintain upper pole fullness is to wear a push up bra.
+All breast implants gradually descend (it's just gravity girl!), and the only way to maintain upper pole fullness is to wear a push up bra.

 If you see a woman with upper pole without a bra it's probably because she's opted for an augmented look and had the natural anatomy to achieve those goals.

-Generally the larger, the wider, and the higher the profile of the implant the more chance of getting upper pole (it’ll fill out the breast better and help enhance the tissue in the top part of the breast).
+Generally the larger, the wider, and the higher the profile of the breast implant the more chance of getting upper pole (it’ll fill out the breast better and help enhance the tissue in the top part of the breast).

-Saline implants have a stronger shape and firmer contours so when it’s a good fit with your natural breast (before surgery) you’ve also got a good chance of getting upper pole fullness.
+Saline breast implants have a stronger shape and firmer contours so when it’s a good fit with your natural breast (before surgery) you’ve also got a good chance of getting upper pole fullness.

 As this is an art though and not an exact science it's really important to let your Board Certified plastic surgeon choose the best implant for your anatomy and your goals.
 Your surgeon's skill is key to achieving your boobie goals!